 Whenever I go to Mexican or Tex-Mex restaurants, I always find myself dumping salsa and queso over my rice to make it more delicious.
 I've always thought it had potential, though, and over the years I've tested countless different recipes in my quest to master it at home.

-The funny thing is that I'm actually not a rice lover at all, which probably explains why I like Mexican rice — because you're supposed to add a bunch of stuff to make it better!
-The best kind of Mexican rice, to me at least, is infused with a complex tomatoey flavor and each grain has just the right amount of bite; no mush, please!
+The funny thing is that I'm actually not a rice-lover at all, which probably explains why I like Mexican rice — because you're supposed to add a bunch of stuff to make it better!
+The best kind of Mexican rice, to me at least, is infused with a complex tomato flavor and each grain has just the right amount of bite; no mush, please!
 (Cheese dip optional but not required.)

 A few years ago I finally found a recipe that came close to what I was looking for.
-It came from one of those generic crowd-sourced websites so you know it's gonna be a long shot, but despite my doubts it actually proved to be a keeper.
+It came from one of those generic crowd-sourced websites, but despite my doubts it actually proved to be a keeper.
 Well, a keeper that needed some work.
 (Once a recipe developer, always a recipe developer.)
 But now that I had a solid base to play with, I could tweak and adapt it to my personal tastes, and eventually I came up with a streamlined version I think is pretty close to perfect.